 Albus's breath caught in his throat.
 "Say that again?" he squeaked.

 "The whole thing, or -?"

 "The last bit."

-Scorpius stepped closer, and took Albus's cold hands in his.
+Scorpius stepped closer, and took Albus's cold hands in his, looking directly into his eyes.
 "I'm in love with you, Albus.
 Utterly, absurdly, head over heels, hearts-and-roses in love."

 "A while now," Scorpius admitted.
 "I wanted to save it up to tell you today, though, in case you didn't like the book."

-Albus shook his head, and pulled Scorpius into a fierce embrace.
-His chest felt tight.
-He thought he might burst from happiness.
+Albus shook his head, and pulled Scorpius into a fierce hug.
+His chest felt tight, as if he might burst from happiness.

 "I love you," Scorpius mumbled into Albus's neck.